ThimotheeT/my-wallet/README.md

-# My Wallet
+# My Wallet V1

 My Wallet is a web application for portfolio management that allows users to sign up, log in, and manage their personal finances.
-This application uses Next.js for the frontend and NextAuth.js for authentication.
+This application uses Next.js and NextAuth.js for authentication.

 ## Table of Contents